jaymoulin/keeptune/README.md

-Bandcamp Dowloader
+KeepTune
 ==

-This Google Chrome extension allows you to easily download albums you can listen on Bandcamp.
+This Google Chrome extension allows you to easily download albums you can listen on Bandcamp and soundcloud and more to come.

-Bug report and suggestions are welcome on this URL : [https://github.com/jaymoulin/bandcamp-down-chrome-ext/issues](https://github.com/jaymoulin/bandcamp-down-chrome-ext/issues).
+Bug report and suggestions are welcome on this URL : [https://github.com/jaymoulin/keeptune/issues](https://github.com/jaymoulin/keeptune/issues).

-Developpers are also welcome to contribute by forking and PR-ing at this URL : [https://github.com/jaymoulin/bandcamp-down-chrome-ext/pulls](https://github.com/jaymoulin/bandcamp-down-chrome-ext/pulls)
+Developpers are also welcome to contribute by forking and PR-ing at this URL : [https://github.com/jaymoulin/keeptune/pulls](https://github.com/jaymoulin/keeptune/pulls)

 ## What it looks like